 II.
 Indications

-- Regional Anesthesia covering proximal femur (anterior medial thigh) to knee
+- Regional Anesthesia covering proximal femur (hip and anterior medial thigh) to knee

 - Also provides Regional Anesthesia to medial lower leg and ankle